Third COVID wave on the way? Health expert explains what’s next

-TOPEKA (KSNT) – Some countries are bracing for a third wave as coronavirus cases spread.
-Health officials have pointed to the highly contagious Delta variant as the cause of recent surges the U.S. has experienced.
+TOPEKA, Kan.
+(KSNT) – Some countries are bracing for a third wave as coronavirus cases spread.
+Health officials have pointed to the highly contagious delta variant as the cause of recent surges the U.S. has experienced.

 Dr. Dana Hawkinson, an Infectious Disease Specialist with the University of Kansas Medical Center, said low vaccination rates in countries that have seen a climbing number of cases, like India, could attribute to the potential for a third wave to come.